-A document management system (DMS) is a system for storing and tracking documents.
+An electronic document management system (EDMS) is a system for storing and tracking documents.
 It originated as a way to convert paper documents to digital documents.
-As a result, a DMS is sometimes called an electronic filing cabinet.
+As a result, an EDMS is sometimes called an electronic filing cabinet.
 But it’s so much more than that today.

 But how does a document management system work?

 It captures documents.
 It stores documents.
 And it distributes documents.

 1. Document Capture—from Any Source

 Document management systems need to do document capture from any source.

 Document capture is the ability to save documents so you can find them later.
 This usually means indexing.
 Indexing is essentially a way to classify a document.
 You add terms to the document’s metadata, like order number or customer number.
 These indexes make it easier to find documents later on.

 Done well, document capture ensures you can find any document tomorrow or ten years down the road.
 There are several ways you can capture documents.